 The following doses have been studied in scientific research:

-- For treating weak bones (osteoporosis): 15 to 20 mg per day of elemental fluoride.
+- For weak bones (osteoporosis): 11.3 to 20 mg per day of elemental fluoride.

-The daily upper intake levels (UL) for fluoride, the highest level at which no harmful effects are expected, are 0.7 mg for infants birth through 6 months; 0.9 mg for infants 7 through 12 months; 1.3 mg for children 1 through 3 years; 2.2 mg for children 4 through 8 years and 10 mg for children older than 8 years, adults, and pregnant and breast feeding women.
+The daily upper intake levels (UL) for fluoride, which is the highest level that can be taken daily with no harmful effects expected, are: 0.7 mg for infants 0-6 months of age, 0.9 mg for infants 7-12 months of age, 1.3 mg for children 1-3 years of age, 2.2 mg for children 4-8 years of age, and 10 mg for children older than 8 years and all adults.

 - Adachi JD, Bell MJ, Bensen WG, et al. Fluoride therapy in prevention of rheumatoid arthritis induced bone loss.
 J Rheumatol 1997;24:2308-13..
 View abstract.